 Psychopaths manufacture desperation and desire.
 They had you put more time, energy, and thought into this relationship than ever before.

 When idealizing, they showered you with attention, letters, and compliments.
-Everything you were and did was perfect to them.
+Everything you were and did was perfect for them.

 2. Chemical Reaction

 Your happiness started to depend on their opinion of you.
-Happiness being a chemical reaction in your brain—dopamine and receptors firing off to make you feel good, they became your drug.
+Happiness is a chemical reaction in your brain—dopamine, and receptors firing off to make you feel good – they became your drug.